ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 You have a duty of confidentiality and a responsibility to safeguard any HMG information or data that you access.
 This is [Principle 2](https://www.gov.uk/government/publications/government-security-classifications) of the Government Security Classifications.
 The MOJ trusts you to work with `OFFICIAL` information.
 In the same way, you're trusted to make a reasoned judgement about whether it's safe to use an OIT.

-Useful help for deciding what is OK is in [existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
+There's some useful help for deciding what is OK is in [existing social media guidance](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf).
 While it's more about how to act online, the principles are helpful for OITs.

 Remember that it is impossible to delete information after it's released in public.